GrammaticalFramework/gf-rgl/src/TEMPLATE/README.md

 Some of the categories that have list instances may not be able to coordinate in your language.
 In such a case, you can decide whether to leave it unimplemented (thus trying to use it via the API gives an exception), or linearise something ungrammatical.

+## Phrases

+In the Phrase module, there are functions that create standalone utterances of multiple RGL categories.
+They are usually rather easy to implement: the `Utt` category should be just a `{s : Str}`, and the task is to decide which of the inflection forms is the standalone form.

 ## Idioms

+The Idiom module defines constructions that are formed in idiosyncratic ways.
+Examples of its constructions are impersonal and generic clauses ("it is warm") and clefts ("it is John who sleeps").
+This module is not a dependency of any other module, and its constructions are less frequent than the core modules like Noun and Verb.
+So this can be done whenever you like.

 ## Symbol

+The Symbol module (exported in the API as Symbolic) is used for embedding symbolic notation in natural-language text, e.g. "level 4".
+This module is not a dependency of any other, and it mostly depends on Noun.
+So it can be done any time after the N-CN-NP cluster is solid.

+## Extend

+As the name suggests, this is an extension and not in the API.
+See [here](https://inariksit.github.io/gf/2021/02/15/rgl-api-core-extensions.html#extend) for more explanation.

+In my experience, the generalisations of VP are useful: `VPS` (VP with a tense and polarity), `VPI` (infinitival VP) and their transitive counterparts `VPS2` and `VPI2`.
+With these, you can do VP conjunctions, like "she runs and sings", "to eat and sleep".

+Extend is a rather large module, and not all funs have meaningful lins in all languages.
+So don't feel pressured to fill Extend all at once; often grammarians just add linearisations when the need arises for a particular structure.

 # Functions outside the API or otherwise lower priority

 What is low or high priority depends on the application.
 But if you want some general guidelines, these are usually less used, or not in the API at all.

+### Not in the API

+- The category DAP + its functions
+- CountNP, PossNP, PartNP
+- OrdNumeralSuperl
+- List instance for CN
+TODO: continue the list

+### Expensive

+- `SlashV2VNP` is often expensive, because it has so many arguments.

+For any function that turns out to be expensive, you can comment it out when implementing other parts of the grammar.

+###